 The Hakone Open Air Museum, which opened in 1969 as the first open-air museum in Japan and celebrated its 50th anniversary last year.
 In the 70,000-square-meter garden overlooking the mountains of Hakone, 120 masterpieces of modern and contemporary sculptors are on permanent display.

 In addition to the "Picasso Pavilion," which opens up 319 of the world's leading collections, and the indoor exhibition hall, its appeal lies in its outdoor sculpture.

 Above all, this time, I focused on "experience-based art works" that children can enjoy.

 "Curve Space + Diamond Structure" with several transparent capsules connected.
-It looks like a myriad of shabon balls soaring in the fluffy sky.
-While playing in a capsule with the fun of a maze, you can discover the fun of the form created by nature.
+It looks like a myriad of soap bubbles soaring in the fluffy sky.
+While playing in the capsule that has the fun of the maze, you can discover the fun of the form created by nature.